Sam Jones (baseball): Legacy

 During his career, Jones was known for his sweeping curveball, in addition to a fastball and changeup.
 Stan Musial once remarked, "Sam had the best curveball I ever saw...
 He was quick and fast and that curve was terrific, so big it was like a change of pace.
 I've seen guys fall down on curves that became strikes."

 During his career, Jones led the National League in strikeouts, and walks, three times: in 1955, 1956, and 1958.
 On May 12 of the first of these three seasons, he no-hit the Pittsburgh Pirates 4–0 at Wrigley Field, becoming the first African American in Major League history to pitch a no-hitter.
 He achieved this after walking Gene Freese, Preston Ward (who was pinch-run for by Román Mejías) and Tom Saffell to begin the ninth inning, he left the bases loaded by striking out Dick Groat, Roberto Clemente and Frank Thomas in succession.
 His greatest year came with the Giants in 1959, when he led the league in both wins with 21 (tying him with Milwaukee Braves starters Lew Burdette and Warren Spahn) and ERA with 2.83.
 He was named 1959 National League Pitcher of the Year by The Sporting News, but finished a distant second to Early Wynn of the Chicago White Sox for the Cy Young Award.
 He was named to the NL All-Star team twice, in 1955 and 1959.

+Jones is one of the Black Aces, African-American pitchers with at least 20 wins in a single MLB season.

 Death

-Jones died from a recurrence of neck cancer first diagnosed in 1962, in Morgantown, West Virginia on November 5, 1971 at the age of 45.
+Jones died from a recurrence of neck cancer first diagnosed in 1962, in Morgantown, West Virginia on November 5, 1971, at the age of 45.